 Sometimes products become new but not necessarily improved.
 That holds true for truck engines.
-While the current crop of pickup truck engines is technologically advanced, they’re at the end of the line.
-They are the last to be powered by internal combustion and not electricity.
-With that in mind, let’s look at the real iconic truck engines that have ruled over the last 60-plus years.
+Though the current crop of pickup truck engines is technologically advanced, they’re at the end of the line.
+They’re the last of the internal combustion engines, replaced by electric motors.
+With that in mind, let’s look at the iconic truck engines that have ruled for the past 60-plus years.

 This one is a no-brainer.
-Efficient, easy to modify, lightweight, powerful for its size, and dependable, it is everything we want and needs in a truck engine, even today.
-Of course, being carbureted, and based on early 1950s technology, the newer iterations of it are even better.
+Efficient, easy to modify, lightweight, powerful for its size, and dependable, the Chevy small-block V8 is everything we want and need in a truck engine, even today.
+Of course, being carbureted and based on early-1950s technology, the newer iterations are even better.
 Initially available as a 265 ci engine, it increased to 350 ci with 255 hp by 1969.
 It would go on to see 400 ci.
 And it was used in what was basically its 1955 self until the 2000s.

-When Ford wanted to up its game, one way was to replace its legendary small block V8 with the mod motor back in 1991.
+When Ford wanted to up its game, one way was to replace its legendary small-block V8 with the modular motor in 1991.
 It is still available in today’s F-150 trucks.
-There have been a few issues associated with the mod motor from pickup owners.
-It’s dimensionally a large engine, but that is not a problem packaged into a cavernous truck engine bay.
+Pickup owners have noted a few issues associated with the mod motor.
+It’s dimensionally large, but its size isn’t a problem when packed into a cavernous truck engine bay.

 2001 to 2006 Duramax 6.6-liter V8

-First available in GMC and Chevrolet trucks in 1991, the LB7 6.6-liter V8 was much more sophisticated than either Ford’s or Ram’s diesel engines.
-With 300 hp and 520 lb-ft of torque, it leaps ahead of the others.
-It launched the horsepower and torque race in the diesel truck segment.
+First available in GMC and Chevy trucks in 1991, the LB7 6.6-liter V8 was much more sophisticated than Ford’s or Ram’s diesel engines.
+With 300 hp and 520 lb-ft of torque, General Motors’ Duramax 6.6-liter V8 leaps ahead of the others.
+It launched the horsepower-and-torque race in the diesel truck segment.
 The most desirable would be the 2006 LBZ.
 By 2007, tighter diesel emissions standards began, turning attention from power to pollution.

 1972 to 1978 Dodge 7.2-liter V8